 You Are Not Alone

 You are God’s beloved in whom He takes great delight.
 Encourage a friend or loved one today with God’s truth in a #PenToPaper note.

 Just a few short words can speak life to someone having a tough time.
 Put #PenToPaper and brighten someone’s day!

 Even a short #PenToPaper note – just a few thoughtful words – can speak life to someone who needs to know that they are not alone.

 Small acts of kindness make a powerful impact.

-Need help getting started?
-Sometimes all we need is an idea or few words.
-Include these short prayers in a notecard to a friend or loved one. #SpeakLife #SparkHope
+Sometimes all we need to get us started are a few words.
+Include these short prayers in a notecard or email, or send them in a message or text to a friend or loved one.

 SPOTLIGHT ON COMMUNITY

 We are blessed to link arms, hearts, and minds with some incredibly talented, Christ-led, mission-hearted people.
 Together we are better.
 Together, we can change the world one precious life at a time.